-Accordingly, during the year ended December 31, 2023, the Corporation estimated that a portion of its Blocker Corps' deferred tax assets, related to a capital loss realized in 2023, is not expected to be fully recoverable in the future.
-As a result, the Corporation recorded a partial valuation allowance of approximately \$131,000 during the year ended December 31, 2023 against its U.S. Federal deferred tax assets.
-There was no valuation allowance prior to this date.
+Accordingly, during the year ended December 31, 2024, the Corporation estimated that a portion of its Blocker Corps' deferred tax assets, related to realized capital losses and NOL carryforwards, is not expected to be fully recoverable in the future.
+As a result, the Corporation recorded a partial valuation allowance of approximately \$232,000 during the year ended December 31, 2024 against its U.S. Federal deferred tax assets.
+The valuation allowance was \$363,471 and \$131,338 at December 31, 2024 and 2023.